temokoki/IC_CSPRNG/README.md

 ## Overview

-This CSPRNG, built with the ChaCha algorithm, generates secure random numbers ideal for cryptographic applications in Motoko.<br>
+This CSPRNG, built with the ChaCha algorithm, generates secure random numbers ideal for cryptographic applications in Motoko.
 Unlike typical pseudo-random number generators (PRNGs), which are often predictable and lack robustness, this generator ensures high entropy, unpredictability, and resilience against cryptographic attacks.

 ### Key Features